Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Once you have your ingredients accounted for, preheat your oven and line your muffin pan with non-stick spray or liners.

 The most time-consuming part is grating the zucchini and releasing the water.
-I prefer to do it with a cheesecloth or dish towel.
+I prefer to do it with a cheesecloth or dish towel near by.

 grated zucchini on green cutting board